jdold07/codewars-solutions/kata-8-kyu/twice-as-old/twice-as-old.md

 ---

-###### *This Kata description was compiled by [**JDOld07**](https://tpstech.dev) with data provided by the [Codewars.com](https://www.codewars.com) API.
-The solutions in this repo associated with this kata are my solutions unless otherwise noted in the code file.
-Test cases are generally those as provided in the Kata, but may include additional test cases I created while coding my solution.
-My solutions are not always commented as the solutions are rarely submitted with comments.*
+###### *This Kata description was compiled by [**JDOld07**](https://tpstech.dev) with data provided by the [Codewars.com](https://www.codewars.com) API.*

+###### *The solutions in each language code file associated with this kata are my solutions unless otherwise noted in the code file.
+Test cases are most often verbatim of those provided by the Kata.
+However, in some cases it has been necessary to modify the test cases in order to have them function with my test runners and in my local environment.
+On occasion, I may have added additional test cases to those provided.
+Also, though I can't recall an instance, there may potentially have been reason to remove test cases for functional reasons.
+Some Kata's also require (*or have*) code preloaded for their operation.
+This code is included if it was required to make the tests work.
+It is clearly identified under a **PRELOAD CODE** header if included.*

+###### Most of my solutions are not commented (*though this will hopefully change*) as solutions are rarely submitted with comments on [Codewars.com](https://www.codewars.com).*